babylonchain/btc-staker/README.md

 Install Go by following the instructions on the [official Go installation guide](https://golang.org/doc/install).

-Install essential tools and packages needed to compile and build the project.
+Install essential tools and packages needed to compile and build the binaries.

 ```bash
 sudo apt install build-essential